-It can also help soothe pain caused by ulcers and sore throats and is a common ingredient in many teeth whitening products.
+It can also help soothe pain caused by ulcers and sore throats and is a common ingredient in many Permanent Teeth Whitening products.

 For temporary relief, mix equal parts hydrogen peroxide and water and swish for thirty seconds.
 Just be careful not to swallow.

 Anti-inflammatory medications like Motrin, Advil, and Tylenol can make your tooth pain more manageable while you wait to see your San Diego dentist.

 If you’ve ever had a minor restoration put in, your dentist may have recommended these over-the-counter options to help with your recovery.